José Múcio: Minister of Institutional Relations

 On November 23, 2007, Lula's government leader in the Chamber of Deputies, received and accepted the president's invitation to assume the position of Minister of Institutional Relations, replacing Walfrido dos Mares Guia (PTB/MG), who resigned from the to have his name involved with that of toucan politicians from Minas Gerais, in the so-called "Mensalão tucano".

 Federal Audit Court

 In 2009, he was nominated to compose the Federal Court of Accounts (TCU), in the vacancy opened by the retirement of Marcos Vilaça, also from Pernambuco, having thus left the ministry and resigned as federal deputy.
 By 46 votes, his name was approved by the Federal Senate, taking office on October 20, 2009.
 On December 11, 2018, he was sworn in as president of TCU.
 On December 31, 2020, he left TCU.

 Minister of Defense

-In December 2022, he was nominated Minister of Defense in the third Lula government.
+In December 2022, he was appointed Minister of Defense in the third Lula government.